Geometry unites synchrony, chimeras, and waves in nonlinear oscillator networks

 If the network receives a perturbation with sufficient magnitude, however, the traveling wave state can transition to synchrony (Fig.~\ref{fig:traveling_waves}c).
-In this case, our analytical expression also captures the timecourse of these transient dynamics well (see Supplementary Video 6 and Fig. S12).
+In this case, our analytical approach also captures the timecourse of these transient dynamics well (see Supplementary Video 6 and Fig. S15).
 In this case, the transition to synchrony has a specific signature: while the eigenmode contribution is localized to $\mu_{2}$ prior to the perturbation, the contributions become spread out during the transition before collapsing to $\mu_{1}$ (Fig.~\ref{fig:traveling_waves}d), since the system transitions from a wave state to phase synchronization (where $R = 1$ in Fig.~\ref{fig:traveling_waves}c).
-Furthermore, after the perturbation is applied, the instantaneous frequency is no longer the same across oscillators, which results in a non-trivial, self-organized ``falcon” shape in the instantaneous frequencies leading to phase-synchronization after the transition (inset, Fig. \ref{fig:traveling_waves}c), whose form was also precisely captured by the analytical solution.
+Furthermore, after the perturbation is applied, the instantaneous frequency is no longer the same across oscillators, which results in a non-trivial, self-organized ``falcon” shape in the instantaneous frequencies leading to phase-synchronization after the transition (inset, Fig. \ref{fig:traveling_waves}c).
 These results demonstrate the geometric view can provide novel insight into transient dynamics in Kuramoto systems following perturbation.